We’ve made some updates!

 SHARING OF YOUR INFORMATION

 WADA and its service providers and advisors: ADAMS is operated and managed by WADA from its Montreal (Canada) office and the platform itself is hosted in Canada.
 Certain WADA staff located in Lausanne (Switzerland), Tokyo (Japan) or Montevideo (Uruguay) have regular access to ADAMS to fulfill their duties.
 Where necessary for a specific task (for example, conducting an independent observer mission for a regional event, WADA staff located in Cape Town (South Africa), may also be provided with temporary access to ADAMS.
 Canadian, Swiss, Japanese and Uruguayan data protection and privacy laws have been deemed to provide adequate protection by a number of regional and national data protection agencies, as well as the European Commission.
 WADA also uses service providers, as well as third-party software to operate and manage ADAMS, including to host and maintain the platform; to run its intrusion and detection systems; for ADAMS’ SMS-based features; and to communicate with users and manage user support.
-Where such service providers are not based in Canada or another jurisdiction deemed to provide an adequate level of protection, we ensure such providers are subject to appropriate contractual or other safeguards (such as the EU-US and Swiss-US Privacy Shield Framework).
+Where such service providers are not based in Canada or another jurisdiction deemed to provide an adequate level of protection, we ensure such providers are subject to appropriate contractual or other safeguards.

 WADA engages various experts and advisors in the course of carrying out its roles and obligations under the Code and International Standards.
 These include legal and financial advisors, experts engaged during anti-doping rule violation proceedings, members of WADA’s Therapeutic Use Exemption Committee, or members of other WADA committees like the laboratory expert group or athlete biological passport working group.
 All committee members, experts and advisors are subject to statutory and/or contractual duties of confidentiality.